Testing

 (Note that we don't allow mutating the tree during a scan, so the behavior of an iterator created before everything was deleted is undefined, and can be handled however you like or not at all).

-To add a unit test, open up the appropriate test file (in src/test/java/edu/berkeley/cs186/database/index) and simply add a new method to the file with a @Test annotation, for example:
+To add a unit test, open up the appropriate test file (in src/test/java/edu/berkeley/cs186/database/index) and simply add a new method to the file with a @Test annotation.
+For example,

 @Test